yimuchen/SiPMCalibControl/src/README.md

 Files: [visual.cc](visual.cc)

-We are using OpenCV to process the inputs of a video stream to find a chip.
+We are using OpenCV to process the inputs of a video stream to find a det.
 It uses a relatively simple contouring algorithm and dark square finding algorithm define the photo-detector position.
 Details of the implementation are documented in the function itself.